Geovanka/Project_WebProg/README.md

 ## About Sponstore

-Sponstore is an innovative platform designed to streamline the process of finding and managing sponsors for student organizations’ events or activities.
-With features for sponsor database management, organized proposal submissions, and efficient communication systems, Sponstore empowers students to build stronger connections with potential sponsors, ensuring the success of their events.
+Sponstore is an innovative platform designed to simplify the process for student organizations to find and collaborate with sponsors for their events and activities.
+With integrated features, Sponstore streamlines sponsorship proposal submissions, communication, and management, making the process more efficient and transparent.

+Sponstore aligns with Sustainable Development Goal (SDG) 17: Partnerships for the Goals, by connecting student organizations with potential sponsors to foster mutually beneficial collaborations.
+This platform strengthens strategic partnerships that contribute to the sustainability of positive initiatives within campus communities and beyond.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).